stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Proof of Transfer (PoX)

+-> Proof of Transfer and Stacking are in active development

-Proof of Transfer (PoX) is the consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.
+Proof of Transfer (PoX) is a consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.
 PoX makes it possible to reward network participants with Bitcoin.
-An example of this is Stacking.

-### Stacking

-Stackers are Stacks (STX) Token holders who provide a valuable service to the network by locking up their STX for a certain period of time.
-As a reward, Stackers receive the Bitcoin that miners transfer as part of Proof of Transfer (PoX).

--> Proof of Transfer and Stacking are in active development and are coming soon
+A concrete implementation of the PoX mechanism on the Stacks 2.0 blockchain is called **Stacking**.

+[@page-reference | inline]
+| /stacks-blockchain/stacking